gtkacz/vulture-action/README.md

 # Vulture Dead Code Scanner GitHub Action

-This GitHub Action runs [Vulture](https://github.com/jendrikseipp/vulture), a tool for detecting and removing unused Python code, on your repository.
+This GitHub Action runs [Vulture](https://github.com/jendrikseipp/vulture), a tool for detecting unused Python code, on your repository.
 It helps you identify and eliminate dead code, improving your project's maintainability and reducing its complexity.

 ## Features